 New students who want to withdraw the acceptance of our offer of admission are required to write a letter stating that they want to withdraw from the Graduate School of Education (GSE).
-Letters should include date of withdrawal, student ID number, and program name.
-Letters can be paper copy or emailed from Fordham email accounts.
-Letters should be directed to the admissions office at firstname.lastname@example.org.
+Letters should include the date of withdrawal, student ID number, and program name.
+Letters man be submitted on paper or emailed from Fordham email accounts.
+Letters should be directed to the admissions office at email@example.com.

 Continuing GSE students who want to withdraw are required to write a letter stating that they want to withdraw from GSE.
-Letters should include date of withdrawal, student ID number, and program name.
-Letters can be paper copy or emailed from Fordham email accounts.
+Letters should include the date of withdrawal, student ID number, and program name.
+Letters may be submitted on paper or emailed from Fordham email accounts.
 Letters should be directed to the academic adviser.
 Academic advisers will sign off on the withdrawal request and (with division chair approval) forward it to academic records in the enrollment services office on the second floor of the Lowenstein Center.
 Students are also expected to complete a withdrawal form.

 A request for a refund must be submitted to the bursar’s office.
 Refund checks are mailed to the student’s permanent address unless otherwise specified in the request.
 No refunds will be processed until the University has actually received funds from third-party payers (such as employers, governmental agencies, and payment plan service providers).

-Students who are withdrawing should contact enrollment services at 212-636-6700 for counseling regarding the effect the withdrawal has on balances due the University and financial aid.
+Students who are withdrawing should contact enrollment services at 718-817-3800 for counseling regarding the effect the withdrawal has on balances due to the University and financial aid.
 The refund calculation is based on the following:

 - First-time and continuing students not receiving Title IV (federal) assistance are subject to the Institutional Refund Policy.